Student Success Coordinator

 Reasoning Ability: Ability to solve practical problems and deal with a variety of concrete variables in situations where only limited standardization exists; Ability to interpret a variety of instructions furnished in written, oral, diagram, or schedule form.

-Computer Skills: The position requires proficiency in data base information system design, use, and maintenance as well as computer skills including electronic mail, word processing spreadsheet development, manipulation, and maintenance.
+Computer Skills: The position requires proficiency in database information system design, use, and maintenance as well as computer skills including electronic mail, word processing, spreadsheet development, manipulation, and maintenance.
 The position requires the ability to understand software and organization project definition and staffing, process analysis, functional and technical design, development, testing, and implementation issues.
+Experience in Microsoft Office (especially Word, Outlook, and Excel), Adobe Acrobat/Reader, Jenzabar, and InfoMaker a plus.

 Other Abilities and Skills: The position requires the capability to work independently and be motivated with minimum supervision, along with the ability to prioritize tasks, handle multiple tasks and/or projects simultaneously, and effectively report to the Registrar.
 The Registrar’s Office is a fast-paced office where accuracy, punctuality, strong interpersonal skills and attention to detail are vital.